-MIDI literally means Musical Instruments Digital Interface.
-It has been around since the early 80s as a way for controllers, sequencers, and synthesizers to communicate.
-Basically, MIDI is a language spoken by music production gear that let you store, edit, and modify musical pitch and velocity, as well as some other characteristics and settings.
+MIDI means Musical Instruments Digital Interface.
+It has been around since the early 80s for controllers, sequencers, and synthesizers to communicate.
+MIDI is a language spoken by music production gear that lets you store, edit, and modify musical pitch and velocity, as well as some other characteristics and settings.

 One of the most confusing points for beginners is understanding the difference between a MIDI controller and a MIDI keyboard.

-Broadly define, if you have a keyboard whether it’s a synthesizer, an electric keyboard, or a digital piano, it makes its own sound and has MIDI jacks, it is a MIDI keyboard.
+Broadly defined, if you have a keyboard, whether it’s a synthesizer, an electric keyboard, or a digital piano, it makes built-in sound and has MIDI jacks, it is a MIDI keyboard.
 The jack can be a 5-pin DIN, USB, or 3.5-millimeter.

-For any electric instrument to make sound, it requires three basic components: a controller, a sound module, and an audio output.
+For any electric instrument to make sound, it requires three essential components: a controller, a sound module, and an audio output.

-MIDI keyboards or other types of electric keyboards have sound modules and audio outputs (speakers) built into them.
+MIDI keyboards or other electric keyboards have sound modules and audio outputs (speakers) built into them.
 Therefore, you absolutely can use a MIDI keyboard to learn piano.

-Back to the question “Can you learn piano on a MIDI keyboard?”
-Most likely it refers to MIDI controllers because they do not have sound modules and audio outputs.
+Back to the question, “Can you learn piano on a MIDI keyboard?”
+Most likely, it refers to MIDI controllers because they do not have sound modules and audio outputs.
 That means you need to add a sound module and an audio output to make a full working system.
-This is critical to keep in mind, even though a MIDI controller has a piano-like keyboard.
+This is critical to remember, even though a MIDI controller has a piano-like keyboard.

 Moreover, as controllers, MIDI controllers have many knobs, wheels, and sliders.